Aitslab/EasyNER/tutorials/Tutorial-evaluation_tokenlevel.md

 This is a step by step guide to evaluating model predictions with the run_ner.py script provided with BioBERT, which can be used for both NER prediction and evaluation.
+This evaluation procedure was used for the token-level evaluation in the article.

 https://github.com/dmis-lab/biobert-pytorch/blob/master/named-entity-recognition/run_ner.py